pavlo-myskov/get-job/README.md

     - As an Employer, I want to be able to change the password so that I can protect my account.

 #### Moderator Goals
-As a Moderator, I want to be able to review and approve the posted jobs so that I can protect the app from inappropriate content.
+- As a Moderator, I want to be able to review and approve the posted jobs so that I can protect the app from inappropriate content.
+- As a Moderator, I want to get email notifications about new job and resume posts so that I can review them.

-### Agile Development
+### Development process
 This project was developed with the Agile methodology which allowed me to develop the app iteratively and incrementally, and adapt changes with flexibility even in the late stages of development.

 _GitHub Issues_ and _Projects_ are used to manage the development process.
 Each part of the app is divided into _Epics__ which are broken down into _User Stories_ and _Tasks_.
 An Epic represents a large body of work, such as a feature.